January 27, 2017

 “I see Tom and returning No. 1 player John Jimenez (Oruro, Bolivia) being two of the top players in the state and contributing heavily to our success,” noted Pacelli.
 “All five freshman bring great skill and depth to our men’s team.”

 On the women’s side, Chaney Mills from Newton County High School and Andi McCrimon from Winston Academy return from a team that finished eighth in the state last year and currently is ranked No. 8 in the ITA Region III rankings.
-As co-captains, they will provide leadership for the newcomers, including Tatiana Quinonez of Liceo San Rafael School in Bogota, Columbia.
+As co-captains, they will provide leadership for the newcomers, including Tatiana Quinonez of Liceo San Rafael School in Bogota, Colombia.

 “I envision Tatiana at the top of our lineup both in singles and doubles,” Pacelli said.
 “She is a very accomplished player.”